-$^{^3{\}rm Fourth}$ report of the Organization for the Prohibition of Chemical Weapons-United Nations Joint Investigative Mechanism 19 October 2016.
+3 Fourth report of the Organization for the Prohibition of Chemical Weapons-United Nations Joint Investigative Mechanism 19 October 2016

 Last week, the U.N.
-Human Rights Council released a report on the conclusion of the Aleppo offensive that affirms what INGOs like the IRC have long asserted that Syrian civilians fell victim to war crimes from all parties.
+Human Rights Council released a report on the conclusion of the Aleppo offensive that affirms what INGOs like the IRC have long asserted-that Syrian civilians fell victim to war crimes from all parties.
 Air strikes destroyed or otherwise rendered all hospitals in eastern Aleppo out of service-meaning even a minor injury or illness could turn life threatening.
 As the assault reached its final and deadliest stages, daily Russian and Syrian airstrikes claimed hundreds of lives.
 The report also alleges use of chlorine bombs, resulting in hundreds of civilian casualties.
 Rebels also abused civilians, firing shells indiscriminately into western Aleppo.
 In the final days of the siege, the U.N. reported the killing and "disappearing" of civilians as well as forced conscriptions.
-The IRC has been delivering aid into Syria since 2012, but our experience thus for did not divisible the local days of the siege.

 The IRC has been delivering aid into Syria since 2012, but our experience thus far did not diminish the shock at what has befallen the people of Aleppo.
 As civilians fled for their lives in the cold and snow toward Idleb-our staff were there to meet them and provide assistance.
 We are the largest health care provider in Southern and Northeast Syria.
 Last year, thanks to funding from USAID, over 900,000 Syrians received primary, reproductive, and trauma care from the IRC and our partners.
 Looking beyond the emergency, the IRC supports schools in conflict-affected parts of Idleb province.
-Our classrooms provide safety and stability to thousands of children-many have known nothing but war and, according to a new IRC survey, are a full 6 years behind in their studies.4 Our livelihoods programs ("cash distribution", and the like) are a lifeline to Syrians struggling to pay rent and purchase food and other essential items for themselves and their families.
+Our classrooms provide safety and stability to thousands of children-many have known nothing but war and, according to a new IRC survey, are a full 6 years behind in their studies.
+4 Our livelihoods programs ("cash distribution", and the like) are a lifeline to Syrians struggling to pay rent and purchase food and other essential items for themselves and their families.

-If violence against civilians has characterized the Syrian conflict, so too has violence against aid workers.
+If violence against civilians has characterized the Syrian conflict, so too has vioence against aid workers.
 IRC programming not only connects us closely with the victims of violence inside Syria, it has made us a target of violence as well.
 Although the U.N.
 Security Council passed a resolution (2286) last spring condemning attacks on medical facilities, hospitals and humanitarian operations continue to be targeted at an alarming rate.
+IRC-supported clinics and hospitals were hearbal sight first at an alarming rate.
 IRC-supported clinics and hospitals were bombed eight times in 2016, including the destruction of two facilities in a single week in October.
 Another IRC-supported hospital was hit just last month in southern Syria.
 These types of attacks on aid workers and health facilities are commonplace and devastating, affecting thousands of Syrians who rely on these facilities for lifesaving aid and care.
 And they are designed to intimidate and deter humanitarian aid workers.
 Last week, U.N. investigators confirmed that the 2016 attack on a U.N. convoy carrying humanitarian aid that killed 14 aid workers was both purposeful and premeditated.